 - Get out of the habit of comparing yourself to others and know your worth.

 Overcoming perfectionism is challenging, but you don’t have to do it alone.
 If you would like help transforming self-defeat into an opportunity for growth and self-compassion, please call Specialized Therapy Associates at 201-488-6678 and schedule an appointment today.
-We look forward to meeting you!
+We look forward to meeting you soon!